Rosuav/StilleBot/templates/faq.md

 some sort of paid cosmetic enhancements, but all core features should always remain free to use.

+## Can I at least give you credit?

+Thanks, that would be awesome!!
+A bot command or Twitch panel linking to https://mustardmine.com would help people to find me.
+You can use [this image](/static/MustardMinePanel.png) as the panel image if you so desire.

 ## Your bot is speaking in my channel and I don't like it.

 Sorry about that!
 You can remove the bot from your channel by going to your [Master